hanggrian/bannerbar/README.md

 Bannerbar is essentially a [material banner](https://material.io/components/banners) displayed like a snackbar.
 * Following material guideline, it can only have up to **2 actions**.
 * Title are always present, icon and subtitle are optional.
-* Shares Snackbar abilities: respects floating action button, dismissible by a swipe, etc.
+* Shares Snackbar abilities: respects floating action button position, dismissible by a swipe, etc.

 ### Caveats
 Since it uses a lot of Snackbar resources and API, there are a few: